Yorkshire Electric Car Holiday Cottage

 Before you purchase or install a charging device, inform your insurance provider that you’re thinking of adding this feature to your holiday home.
 They will, in turn, confirm whether this will affect your cover or if any endorsements apply.
 Installing an EVCP without notifying your insurer could leave you without cover should something go wrong.

-You’ll be positively contributing towards a greener planet
+You’ll be contributing towards a greener planet

 You may already be providing solar energy or eco-friendly products at your holiday home, in which case, supporting the use of electric cars is the natural next step.
 But, whether you’re already eco-conscious as a holiday let owner or not, there’s no denying that now is the time for us all to ‘do our bit’ towards saving the environment.